xuebingwu/tfams/README.md

 # TFAMS
 ## Translation Fidelity Analysis with Mass Spectrometry Data

-This is a pipeline for quantifying translation fidelity with mass spectrometry data.
-The pipeline provides a wrapper for streamlining MaxQuant dependent peptide search in Linux and subsequent detection and quantification of amino acid substitutions, focusing on near-cognate substitutions likely caused by misdecoding.
-The detection/quantification part is modified from scripts written by Ernest Mordret (https://github.com/ernestmordret/substitutions/).
+TFAMS is a pipeline for analyzing translation fidelity with mass spectrometry data, focusing on the detection and quantificaiton of amino acid substitutions and frameshift peptides.
+The amino acid substitution part is modified from scripts written by Ernest Mordret (https://github.com/ernestmordret/substitutions/).

 ## Requirement / setup